"Jobe, the beef was cancerous! It grew in huge malformed TUMORS that they cut off and sold to their people as beef!"

 - In one episode of The Frog Show, Chef Maurice builds a cloning machine and tries to clone the eponymous frog so that he can have more frog meat to feed his customers.

 - In Invader Zim, a McMeaties employee tells Zim how NASA developed a germ-resistant form of SPAAACE MEEAAT to use as food on deep-space missions.
 However McMeaties can't afford it so they make theirs out of napkins.

-- In an episode of Future Food Chefs Omar Cantu and Ben Roche play around with making artificial meat out of the food that we feed animals to make them tasty.
+- In an episode of Future Food, Chefs Omar Cantu and Ben Roche play around with making artificial meat out of the food that we feed animals to make them tasty.
 Grain and beets and soy and other ingredients are made into artificial beef and chicken.

-- This blog even goes one step further proposing that, since one could presumably grow meat from any animal or person, you could potentially have a steak grown out of your own DNA... which really brings a whole new dimension to the phrase "Eat me!"
+- Truth in Television: While we haven't come up with anything that can be used on an industrial scale, we have a number of ideas.
+Check out Wikipedia here for more details.
+This blog even goes one step further, proposing that, since one could presumably grow meat from any animal or person, you could potentially have a steak grown out of your own DNA... which really brings a whole new dimension to the phrase "Eat me!"